 Contact information is incorrect

 Applications may only be amended at the request of Division staff.
 Only changes that are approved by the Division will be provided to the review panel.
-Amendments will be based on eligibility or application criteria in the guidelines.

 After Division staff review, the Division will release eligible applications to the grant panel for review and scoring.